carsonfarmer/blog/content/blog/scipy_2014_mini_symposium.md

 * Vision, Visualization, and Imaging
 * Computational Social Science and Digital Humanities
 * Engineering
-* Geographic Information Systems/Science

-If you decide to submit an abstract, be sure to select GIS as your chosen mini-symposium.
+If you decide to submit an abstract, be sure to select *Geospatial Data in Science* as your "Topic Track".
 If you have any questions, feel free to [get in touch][me].
 And don't forget, submission deadline is **March 14th, 2014**!

 #### Important Dates